pingcap/docs/production-deployment-using-tiup.md

     tidb ALL=(ALL) NOPASSWD: ALL
     ```

-3. Use the `tidb` user to log in to the Control Machine, and run the following command.
-Replace `10.0.1.1` with the IP of your Target Machine, and enter the `tidb` user password of the Target Machine as prompted.
+3. Use the `tidb` user to log in to the control machine, and run the following command.
+Replace `10.0.1.1` with the IP of your target machine, and enter the `tidb` user password of the target machine as prompted.
 Successful execution indicates that SSH mutual trust is already created.
 This applies to other machines as well.

     {{< copyable "shell-regular" >}}